cosmos/ibc/spec/app/ics-028-cross-chain-validation/overview_and_basic_concepts.md

 Consumer chains are created through governance proposals.
 For an example of how governance proposals work, take a look at the [Governance module documentation](https://docs.cosmos.network/v0.45/modules/gov/) of Cosmos SDK.

 The channel initialization consists of four phases:
-- **Create clients**: The provider CCV module handles every passed proposal to spawn a new consumer chain.
+- **Create clients**: The provider CCV module handles every passed proposal to add a new consumer chain.
   Once it receives a proposal, it creates a client of the consumer chain (as defined in [ICS 2](../../core/ics-002-client-semantics)).
   Then, the operators of validators in the validator set of the provider chain must each start a full node (i.e., a validator) of the consumer chain.
   Once the consumer chain starts, the application receives an `InitChain` message from the consensus engine